 - (1) Fill the fuel tank with fuel in a fuel-to-oil ratio of 25:1.
-(See page 27 "Mixing fuel and oil" and "Filling the fuel tank" for information on filling the fuel tank.) - (2) Launch the watercraft and start the engine.
-(See page 40 for information on starting the engine.) - (3) For the first 5 minutes, operate with the engine at idling speed. - (4) For the first tankful of fuel, squeeze the throttle lever slowly and operate at 3/4 throttle or less. - (5) Fill the fuel tank once more with fuel in a fuel-to-oil ratio of 25:1, and then operate with the engine at any speed.
+(See page 26 "Mixing fuel and oil" and "Filling the fuel tank" for fuel filling procedures.) - (2) Launch the watercraft and start the engine.
+(See page 40 for engine starting procedures.) - (3) For the first 5 minutes, operate with the engine at idling speed. - (4) For the first tankful of fuel, squeeze the throttle lever slowly and operate at 3/4 throttle or less. - (5) Fill the fuel tank once more with fuel in a fuel-to-oil ratio of 25:1, and then operate with the engine at any speed.

-After the engine break-in is complete, fill the fuel tank with fuel in a fuel-to-oil ratio of 50:1.
-The watercraft can be operated normally.
+After completing the engine break-in, fill the fuel tank with fuel in a fuel-to-oil ratio of 50:1 and proceed with normal operation.